-Electricity

-Repair category 2

-Notes A professional test of the electrical installation is recommended before purchase.
+Electricity Repair category 2 Notes Aspects of the electrical installation are on semi modern/older lines, and there is a limited distribution of socket outlets.
+Upgrading or rewiring will be required to meet current regulations.
 The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.